pretix/pretix/doc/api/resources/events.rst

    :query has_subevents: If set to ``true``/``false``, only events with a matching value of ``has_subevents`` are returned.
    :query is_future: If set to ``true`` (``false``), only events that happen currently or in the future are (not) returned.
 Event series are never (always) returned.
    :query is_past: If set to ``true`` (``false``), only events that are over are (not) returned.
 Event series are never (always) returned.
-   :query ends_after: If set to a date and time, only events that happen during of after the given time are returned.
+   :query ends_after: If set to a date and time, only events that happen during or after the given time are returned.
 Event series are never returned.
    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``date_from`` and
                            ``slug``.
 Keep in mind that ``date_from`` of event series does not really tell you anything.
                            Default: ``slug``.